alphagov/govuk-design-system/src/community/design-system-day/session-information.md

 Frankie Roberto
 3:00pm to 4:30pm

-This session takes a detailed look at the new Task List component, and will show you how to implement the wider task list pattern within your service through a live demo.
+This session takes a detailed look at the new task list component, and will show you how to implement the wider task list pattern within your service through a live demo.

 This will include how to: